Skip to content

 required

-Source code in cvt/common.py
+Source code in src/cvt/common.py

-def to_gpu(data: dict, device: string) -> None:
+def to_gpu(data: dict, device: str) -> None:

 """Loads a dictionary of elements onto the GPU device.